robhrt7/MCSS/en/index.md

 Site of the project is also designed by MCSS methodology; do not hesitate to look at the [source]({{ site.baseurl }}/theme/stylesheets/stylesheet.css).

+**[Here](https://github.com/operatino/markup-process) you can find more complex example of MCSS methodology usage with video recording of development process.**

 <a id="dictionary"></a>
 ### Abbreviation dictionary
 To escape large CSS selector names, we suggest using abbreviation dictionary: